-When the Estate was purchased in the mid 1990s, the gardens at Teasses were found in very poor condition.
+When the Estate was purchased by the Morrison family in the mid 1990s, the gardens at Teasses were found in very poor condition.
 Decades of neglect and decay had severely impacted not only the grounds, but also the garden buildings.
 One of the biggest losses was the Victorian Glasshouses which were sadly demolished.
 Under the guidance of the family however, the Glasshouses were faithfully recreated in the today’s Walled Garden, so that you can still fully appreciate their original Victorian design.

 The Gardens today

 Large drifts of perennial planting provide colour throughout the growing season.
-The gardens, particularly those around the Mansion House, are awash with the milky blue and purple flowers of Campanula lactiflora, and punctuated with the rich cerise of the popular, yet not easily available, Nodding Onion, Allium cernuum, amongst others.
+The gardens, particularly those around the Teasses House, are awash with the milky blue and purple flowers of Campanula lactiflora, and punctuated with the rich cerise of the popular, yet not easily available, Nodding Onion, Allium cernuum, amongst others.

 The Rose Garden with its heavily scented old English variety Roses is lifted by the hot, spicy scents of Carnations.
 The Pond is abundantly punctuated with Water Lilies and surrounded by Iris sibirica and other marginal plants.
 Formal structure anchors luxurious beds of mixed perennials all at their best in June and July.